M66B/XPrivacyLua/FAQ.md

 <a name="FAQ8"></a>
 **(8) How can I define custom restrictions?**

-See [here](https://github.com/M66B/XPrivacyLua/blob/master/DEFINE.md) for the documenation.
+Yes, see [here](https://github.com/M66B/XPrivacyLua/blob/master/DEFINE.md) for the documentation on defining hooks.

 <a name="FAQ9"></a>
 **(9) Why can an app still access my accounts?**